|College:||University of La Verne|

 Odin began his high school coaching career in 1997 at Northview High School in Covina, Calif.
 He was the team’s offensive line coach for two years before shifting to San Dimas High School as the offensive line and tight ends coach from 1999-2000.
 Odin also coached the offensive line at Diamond Bar High School in 2001 where he coached New England Patriots’ Ryan Wendell who earned FWAA Scripps Freshman All-American Honors as well as Sporting News Freshman All-American Third Team awards at Fresno State University in 2004.

 A former offensive lineman, Odin played at both Citrus Community College and University of La Verne.
 He was a member of the Citrus team from 1992-94 and earned an associate’s degree in social & behavioral sciences and in business.
 He later transferred to the University of La Verne where he played from 1996-1997.
 Odin completed his bachelor’s degree in organizational management.
-He lives in Upland with his girlfriend Ilsa and has two boys; Bryant and James.
+He lives in Claremont with his girlfriend Ilsa and has two boys; Bryant and James.

 California: 213, 310, 323, 424, 562, 626, 657, 714, 818, 909